FantomCode25/Team-Phoenix/README.md

 - folder name - Google_colab , lib
 - file name - dataset_code.py , main.dart
 - Code to complete the traained model and application for main.dart which was cleaned with errors

+5th commit - 7:00 am
+- folder name - device_code , lib
+- file name - device.cpp , main.dart
+- A code which is used for collecting data from the sensors and calculate the required features and application for main.dart which was cleaned with errors